A Dedicated and Agile Leadership Guides ACM

 Learn more about ACM’s commitment to ethical standards: the ACM Code of Ethics, Software Engineering Code of Ethics and Professional Practice, and Committee on Professional Ethics (COPE), which is guiding these and other intiatives.

 The ACM Turing 50th Celebration Conference - China (ACM TURC 2017) was held in Shanghai, China May 12-14.
 ACM Turing Award laureates Vint Cerf, John Hopcroft and Andrew Yao delivered keynote talks and participated in a roundtable forum and panel discussions with industry renowned scholars.
 ACM president Vicki L. Hanson, former ACM president Alexander L. Wolf, and ACM CEO Robert B. ("Bobby") Schnabel also attended and delivered talks.

 The inaugural ACM Europe Conference will be a truly international event, bringing together computer scientists and practitioners from around the world.
-A celebration of the ACM European Fellows and a talk by 2012 Turing Award laureate Silvio Micali are also planned.
-The two main themes of the conference are High Performance Computing and Cybersecurity.
+2012 ACM Turing Award laureate Silvio Micali will give a talk.
+Themes of the conference are High Performance Computing and Cybersecurity.
 Co-located meetings will include WomENcourage, HiPEAC, EXCDI, and Eurolab-4-HPC.

 Learn more about the leaders who are the driving force behind ACM's initiatives:

 - President Vicki L. Hanson: formerly ACM Vice President; member of the ACM-W Europe Executive Committee; Founder and Co-Editor-in-Chief of ACM Transactions on Accessible Computing; ACM Fellow and Distinguished Speaker